microsoft/BotBuilder-Samples/csharp_dotnetcore/81.Facebook-Events/README.md

 # Concepts introduced in this sample

-This sample shows how to integrate consume Facebook specific payloads, such as PostBacks, quick replies and optin events.
+This sample shows how to integrate and consume Facebook specific payloads, such as postbacks, quick replies and optin events.
 Since Bot Framework supports multiple Facebook pages for a single bot, we also show how to know the page to which the message was sent, so developers can have custom behavior per page.

 # To try this sample